StrangeJay/AWS_CICD/journal.md

 - sed -i 's/db01:3306/vprodb.c50sgqqusvnr.us-east-1.rds.amazonaws.com:3306/' src/main/resources/application.properties
 ```

 These `sed` commands modify the **`application.properties`** file in **`src/main/resources/`** by updating database credentials and connection details.
 The first command replaces the database password, changing `jdbc.password=admin123` to `jdbc.password=nr1mTWY6OvlLBovvmZpD`, where `nr1mTWY6OvlLBovvmZpD` is a placeholder and should be replaced with your actual password.
 The second command attempts to update the database username, but since the replacement value is the same (`admin`), no actual change occurs.
 The third command updates the database host, replacing `db01:3306` with `vprodb.c50sgqqusvnr.us-east-1.rds.amazonaws.com:3306`, which is an AWS RDS endpoint.
-All placeholders, including the password and database host, should be replaced with your actual connection details before running these commands.
+All placeholders, including the password and database host, should be replaced with your connection details before running these commands.
 Study this image to see how it should look.

 ![](img/cb15.png)